 Our measurement date for our annual impairment test is October 1 of each year.
-We performed our annual impairment tests for goodwill as of October 1, 2013.
-We recorded impairment for goodwill for the year ended December 31, 2013 for \$.9 million.
-We did not have any impairment for goodwill or other intangibles for the year ended December 31, 2012.
+We performed our annual impairment tests for goodwill as of October 1, 2014.
+We did not have any impairment for goodwill or other intangibles for the year ended December 31, 2014.
+We recorded impairment for goodwill for the year ended December 31, 2013 of \$.9 million.
 See Note J for additional information.